Don’t confuse a Cesspit with a Septic Tank or Cesspool.

 A Cesspool would require frequent emptying by a Licensed Waste Carrier, and as a result, can cost the owner of the cesspool thousands of pounds per year in emptying charges.
 A cesspool should only be installed in situations where an alternative waste water disposal method cannot be achieved.

-Some cesspools can be ‘converted’ into small sewage treatment systems by installing a Mantair conversion unit.
-The Mantair unit is designed to fit within an existing cesspool or septic tank, ‘converting’ the existing tank into small sewage treatment system.
-After installation of the Mantair unit the cesspool tank would only require emptying on an annual basis.
+Some septic tanks and cesspools can be ‘converted’ into small sewage treatment systems by installing a Mantair conversion unit.
+The Mantair unit is designed to fit within an existing tank structure, ‘converting’ the existing tank into small sewage treatment system.